johannschopplich/nuxt-api-party/docs/guide/caching.md

 # Caching

-Apart from [hydration](/guide/hydration), you can also cache your API responses to improve performance between multiple calls like for page navigation.
+You can cache your API responses to improve performance between multiple calls like for page navigation.

 ::: info
 Responses from `useApiPartyData` are cached by default.
 On the other hand, you have to enable caching for `$apiParty` manually.